GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

 3. Sacrifice of Isaac.

    > God said, ‘Take your son, your only son, Isaac, whom you love, and go to the region of Moriah.
-Sacrifice him there as a burnt offering . . .’(Gn.
+Sacrifice him there as a burnt offering…’(Gn.
 22:2a).

    - a.
 Redemptive meaning in shadow.